 7 Goal Name Homeless Objective 7 - New Transitional Goal Description Goal: Facilitate an expansion of housing and supportive services offered to homeless families and individuals in Prince William County over a five-year period.
 Objective 3: Support services providing for operation and supportive services for Transitional Housing and Emergency Shelter.
 Strategy 3.2: Provide CDBG funds for operation and supportive services for Transitional Housing and Emergency Shelter facilities that provide transitional housing for homeless persons and families transitioning to permanent assisted housing or other housing.
-Performance Goal: \$166,000 CDBG Funding allocated to assist Dawson Beach Transitional Housing programs to provide 7 housing units of transitional housing scattered over 7 acres; providing services to 27 persons, funding allocated 3rd year and additional 2 annual plan periods 14011 Dawson Beach Rd., Woodbridge 22191.
-Performance Goal: \$35,000 CDBG Funding allocated to assist Dawson Beach Transitional Housing programs to provide housing and supportive services for homeless families with children for a period up to two years.
-Services are aimed at economic betterment, financial planning and budgeting, job skills, mental health issues, etc., providing services to 27 persons, funding allocated 3rd year and additional 2 annual plan periods, 14011 Dawson Beach Road, Woodbridge, 22191.
+Performance Goal: \$201,000 CDBG Funding allocated to assist Dawson Beach Transitional Housing program to provide seven (7) housing units of transitional housing scattered over seven (7) acres to include housing and supportive services for seven (7) homeless families with children for a period up to two years.
+Services are aimed at economic betterment, financial planning and budgeting, job skills, mental health issues, etc., providing services to 27 persons, funding allocated 5th year and additional 1 annual plan period, 14011 Dawson Beach Road, Woodbridge, 22191.